research0610/MOCHE/README.md

-# MOCHI
+# MOCHE
 Comprehensible Counterfactual Interpretation on Kolmogorov-Smirnov Test

 ## Setup Experiment Environment

 Use the following command to setup the experiment environment.

-The command will install the dependencies required by MOCHI.
+The command will install the dependencies required by MOCHE.

 ```
 python setup.py install